-- Since an entry-level technical writer has to coordinate with SMEs, experienced technical writers, and other stakeholders, they should display outstanding communication skills.
+- Since an entry-level technical writer must coordinate with SMEs, experienced technical writers, and other stakeholders, they should display outstanding communication skills.

-- They should be able to correlate their ideas and communicate them in a logical sequence.
+- They should be able to correlate their ideas and communicate them logically.

-- They should be equipped with using proper layouts and indentation rules in their documents to make it scannable and easily readable.
+- They should use proper layouts and indentation rules in their documents to make them scannable and easily readable.

-- An entry-level tech writer should be able to highlight high-value information in their content strategically.
+- An entry-level tech writer should be able to strategically highlight high-value information in their content.

 - They should have the ability to craft easily searchable content by labeling indexes, tables of content, roadmaps, etc.

-- They must be well-coordinated, agile, highly responsive, and bound to deliver results in the way customers/stakeholders want.
+- They must be well-coordinated, agile, highly responsive, and bound to deliver results the way customers and stakeholders want.

 - They should be able to meet deadlines and handle the stress that comes with them.

-- Technical writers deal with all sorts of digital tools that help them write and improve their documents.
+- Technical writers deal with digital tools that help them write and improve their documents.
 An entry-level technical writer needs to be proficient in tools like Grammarly, MS Word, Hemingway app, Evernote, Freemind, etc.

 - Entertain the audience while educating them.

-In addition to these skills a technical writer needs, an entry-level technical writer should be curious to learn new things, know how to ask questions from others, and learn from the answers.
+In addition to these skills a technical writer needs, an entry-level technical writer should be curious to learn new things, ask questions from others, and learn from the answers.

 A college degree will help you win an entry-level technical writer’s position at a firm.
 Additionally, knowledge of a specific field of study or writing experience reinforces your chances of attaining the job.